wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

    * IaaS (Infrastructure as a Service): <a href="#VMs">Virtual Machines</a> (like AWS EC2) using VHD images and/or Azure Redis Cache server

-Decision chart (from Microsoft Skillpipe):
+<a target="_blank" href="https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-decision-tree"">Decision chart from Microsoft</a>:
 ![az-compute-decision-988x614](https://user-images.githubusercontent.com/300046/120094178-2752ad80-c0dc-11eb-887a-22a5b4367ca6.png)

 "HPC" = (High Performance Computing) workloads run on Batch (not interactive).